Cost of Attendance

 Direct Costs vs. Indirect Costs

-Components in the cost of a college education areÌýdivided into two categories: theÌýdirect costsÌýthat are billed by the University, and theÌýindirect costsÌýof living in/near ºÚÁÏÃÅ.
+Components that make up the Cost of Attendance areÌýdivided into two categories: theÌýdirect costsÌýthat are billed by the University, and theÌýindirect costsÌýof living in/near ºÚÁÏÃÅ.
 When we calculate eligibility for financial aid, we account forÌýbothÌýtypes of costs.

 Direct Costs (Billed by DU):Indirect Costs (Paid by the Student):